 The location is packed with Roman architectural wonders, anything from aqueducts and public baths to standing Roman villas of unique beauty.

 Above all, you will fall in love with the exotic waterfalls and tens of springs.

 A hike through Argyrouplis is a hike through both history and nature.

 For that reason, it deserves a place on the list of things to do in Crete.

 You might also want to read: Where to Stay in Crete for History and Culture.

 Spend a Few Days in the Lasithi Region

 Moving further east, you will get to the Lasithi region, a rather forgotten part of Crete.

 Even though this is the least visited destination on the island, the landscape and local settlements are equally beautiful, if not more.

-Think of remote islands, exquisite taverns, lonely monasteries, or unique archaeological sites, to mention a few.
+Think of remote beaches, exquisite taverns, lonely monasteries, or unique archaeological sites, to mention a few.